Aliases for MUS81 Gene

 GeneCards Summary for MUS81 Gene

 MUS81 (MUS81 Structure-Specific Endonuclease Subunit) is a Protein Coding gene.
-Diseases associated with MUS81 include Fanconi Anemia, Complementation Group A. Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).
-GO annotations related to this gene include nuclease activity and 3-flap endonuclease activity.
+Diseases associated with MUS81 include Efemp2-Related Cutis Laxa and Cutis Laxa, Autosomal Recessive, Type Ib.
+Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Holliday Junction Intermediates.
+Gene Ontology (GO) annotations related to this gene include nuclease activity and 3'-flap endonuclease activity.